 -

-Apartments, offices, and small living rooms
+Apartments, offices, and other small living rooms

 -

-People who prefer a more upright, “ready to stand” seat
+People who prefer a more upright, ready-to-stand seat

 Where it falls short